 ‘All Sky’ Camera Software for Windows

 The AllSkEye application is a free, dedicated Windows ‘All-Sky’ imaging app for use with astronomical all-sky cameras.
-The app will run on any version of Windows from Vista onwards and currently supports Starlight Xpress and ZWO ASI cameras as well as any camera supported by an ASCOM driver (for full details on system requirements and supported cameras please have a look here: Requirements).
+The app will run on any version of Windows from Vista onwards and currently supports Starlight Xpress, ZWO ASI, Altair Astro, QHY, SvBony and Player One cameras as well as any camera supported by the ASCOM or INDIGO frameworks (for full details on system requirements and supported cameras please have a look here: Requirements).
 The application has been running pretty stable for a good while now but is still considered a work in progress with updates coming out quite frequently so please be patient if you spot the odd problem or bug.
 Support is available through the support forum where I will attempt to help as quickly as I can.

 The main features of the application are:

 - Run autonomously 24/7 – no user interaction required

 - Acquire images all the time, during fixed pre-set times or pre-set times relating to sunset and rise